 Tips

 - How much water you’ll need depends on how dry your peanut butter and dates are.
-If your dates are dry and firm you can soak them in water for 15-20 minutes, then drain and pat dry.
+If your dates are dry and firm, soak them in water for 15-20 minutes, then drain.
+The soaking water can be reserved to use in the recipe.

-- Another tip is sometimes with natural peanut butter, the bottom of the jar is a little drier than the rest, so you may need more water.
-I needed 5 tablespoons for my vegan cookie dough bites, you’re looking for a consistency that will hold together well.
+- The nut butter at the bottom of the natural peanut butter jar can be drier than the rest, so you may need more water.
+You’re looking for a consistency that will hold together well.

-Pulse the rolled oats into a powder using a food processor, the finer it is the smoother the texture you'll have.
+2. Pulse the rolled oats into a powder using a food processor.
 It could take a minute or so, depending on how powerful your food processor is.

 Related recipes

-I hope you enjoy the recipe!
-If you like it, feel free to rate it and leave a comment.
+I hope you enjoy the dairy-free peanut butter bliss balls.
+If you do, please rate the recipe and leave a comment.

 - Total Time: 15 minutes